-Serotonin supplements like specific amino acids, vitamins, minerals, and herbs raise serotonin levels, helping depression and other brain-related disorders.
+Specific amino acids, vitamins, minerals, and herbs effectively raise serotonin levels, helping to reduce depression and other mental health disorders.

 Table of Contents

-Serotonin supplements are an effective, non-drug option for increasing serotonin, one of the body’s major neurotransmitters.
+Serotonin-boosting supplements are an effective, non-drug option for increasing serotonin, a major neurotransmitter largely responsible for a positive mood.

-There are many mental health disorders linked to low serotonin levels, including depression, anxiety, autism, ADHD, bipolar disorder, sleep disorders, and schizophrenia.
+Many mental health disorders are linked to low serotonin levels, including depression, anxiety, autism, ADHD, bipolar disorder, sleep disorders, and schizophrenia.
 (1)

 The first-line medical treatment for depression is prescription antidepressant medications which work by increasing serotonin levels in the brain.